Acro-polis/constitution/Proposals-and-Voting-Policy.md

    * If they do not accept the addition -> Then the original proposal + addition becomes a counter-proposal.
 There will be a new round of voting between the two options.

-## Accepting a Synchronous proposal
+### Accepting a Synchronous proposal
 The following rules apply for a vote to be accepted
-1. At least 66% of those eligible to vote, have to present at the moment of the vote.
+1. At least 70% of those eligible to vote, have to present at the moment of the vote.
-2. A proposal will be approved if 66% of those stating a position, have voted in favour of the proposal, and nobody has blocked the proposal.
+2. A proposal will be approved if 70% of those stating a position, have voted in favour of the proposal, and nobody blocked the proposal.

 **Note:** If a member forgets to vote on a proposal, which they would normally block or vote against, they are empowered and strongly encouraged to propose an alternative or improved version of the policy, even if this is after the original proposal has been accepted.
 This way the wisdom of the minority can still be added to the policy so that everyone can benefit from that.